 Rock out at this unique music museum.

-While the kid-favorite exhibit, Yayoi Kusama’s Infinity Mirrored Room—The Souls of Millions of Light Years Away, is currently closed, the bright colors of the Warhol, Basquiat, and Lichtenstein exhibits delight kids.
+The kid-favorite exhibit, Yayoi Kusama’s Infinity Mirrored Room—The Souls of Millions of Light Years Away, is open again.
+After that, the bright colors of the Warhol, Basquiat, and Lichtenstein exhibits delight kids.

 See why the swallows are so into this place.